tacafricamain/sushi-appstore-clone/README.md

 # sushi-appstore-clone
 For educational purposes only.
-Would have to shelf this side project for now.
+Would have to shelf this! 🎱
-Feel free to clone, fork, and contribute to this repo!